Outdoor Socket Installation Cost

 Labour Costs and Timescales

 Installing an outdoor socket is a simple and easy job for a trained electrician.
 It will take only between 1 and 2 hours, regardless of the type of socket you choose.
-The average hourly cost to hire an electrician is £75 - £150.
-However, in locations like London, this can be as high as £250.
+The average hourly cost to hire an electrician in the UK is between £35 - £80, though rates in areas like London can be significantly higher.
+In contrast, regions such as Northern Ireland and Scotland generally charge below the national average.

 Find Tradespeople, compare up to 3 quotes!